 The survey found that some of the top motivators for cooking at home include saving money (58 percent), eating healthier (52 percent), trying new recipes (50 percent) and relaxation (50 percent).
 Many of those surveyed also said they are trying new ingredients (38 percent) and new brands (45 percent), as well as rediscovering ingredients they have not used in a long time (24 percent).

 Roughly one-third of those surveyed said they are searching for more recipes and meal prepping information (34 percent).
-Top recipes consumers are searching for are simple, practical meal solutions (61 percent) and ways to use up current ingredients (60 percent).
-Although, almost half of consumers are looking for ways to cook healthier (47 percent).
-More than one-third of recipes searched for (35 percent) are for cooking projects and inspiration to learn new techniques.
+Consumers are searching for recipes that are simple, including practical meal solutions (61 percent) and ways to use up current ingredients (60 percent).
+Although, almost half of consumers are looking for ways to cook healthier (47 percent) and over a third of recipes searched for (35 percent) are for cooking projects and inspiration to learn new techniques.

 As a result of trying to use what is already on hand in the kitchen, households are reporting less food waste as the majority of those surveyed reported looking for recipes that use the ingredients they already have stocked.